-Many of Portugal’s main motorways are toll roads.
-These are fantastic roads to drive, generally light on traffic and very easy to drive, however they can cost quite a bit extra.
+The toll roads are fantastic roads to drive; generally light on traffic and very easy to drive.
+However, they can cost quite a bit extra.
 To drive from Lisbon to the Algarve via toll roads, for example, count on spending about €30.

 There are multiple payment systems but it’s easiest to use the Via Verde system, as it will work on all toll roads.
 Ask your rental agency about this if you plan on using toll roads at all during your trip.

-Avoid entering green lanes at a toll road entrance if you do not have a Via Verde card.
+Avoid entering green lanes at a toll road entrance if you do not have a Via Verde (which means green road) card.

 There is no need to have a car in these cities as there are many other modes of transport available.
 Besides, the road layouts can be confusing if you don’t live there, and parking can be difficult or expensive.

-If you’re staying in the cities on your trip, just drop off your car and explore the cities by foot, public transit, or by taking cheap rideshares with Uber or Bolt (getting from one side of the historic center to the other by rideshare costs around 5 to 10 Euro).
+If you’re staying in the cities on your trip, I recommend you just drop off your car and explore the cities by foot, public transit, or by taking cheap rideshares with Uber or Bolt (getting from one side of the historic center to the other by rideshare costs around 5 to 10 Euro).

-To travel between Lisbon and Porto, it’s comfortable to do so by high-speed train (about 3 ½ hours and €25 per person).
+To travel between Lisbon and Porto, it’s very comfortable to do so by high-speed train (this takes about 3 ½ hours and €25 per person).

 The Portuguese words for diesel and petrol are a bit similar, which can lead to confusion, especially if you’re not paying close attention.

 If your car runs on petrol, look for the 95 or 98 signs indicating unleaded petrol.